 Google Sheets is a popular free option from Google and is often used as an alternative to Microsoft Excel.
 While it certainly has its uses for spreadsheet functions, there are shortcomings with using Google Sheets to create electronic forms.
 It can be done, but it’s not ideal.

-Following are 5 flaws people have encountered with Google Sheets, and how you can avoid these problems altogether.
+Following are 5 flaws people have encountered with Google Sheets workflows and forms, and how you can avoid these problems altogether.

 1. It’s Slow

 Google Sheets works across devices, and that’s good, because people want access in mobile as well as desktop environments.
 But there have been complaints that Google Sheets is slow on mobile, particularly when trying to open large spreadsheets.
 There have also been reports that it’s buggy on the new MacBooks.

 2. It’s Not Part of Google Drive, So You Need More Apps

 With Google Sheets, Google now handles spreadsheets and other documents through individual apps, rather than through Google Drive.
 That means you’ll have to install more apps than you might otherwise, and you’ll have to switch between them, something many users find inconvenient.
 A typical complaint states, “Why do I now need a 2nd app to edit my spreadsheets?
 The Drive app worked fine, now I have to open another app to edit the spreadsheets.”

 3. The Mobile App Sometimes Mysteriously Doesn’t Load

 Mobile users have reported problems with the app inexplicably not loading, and the presence of syncing issues with the app.
 Reports have come in that closing a sheet on mobile has caused it to disappear altogether.
 While people have had better luck working with Google Sheets in a desktop environment, many people really need mobile functionality and have been disappointed, particularly since older Google Spreadsheet versions didn’t seem to have the same problems with mobile devices.